Back to blog

 Mobile App Development

-Use this Cordova to Capacitor migration checklist to audit plugins, native projects, permissions, build pipelines, QA coverage, app-store readiness, and rollback.
+Use this Cordova to Capacitor migration checklist to audit plugins, native projects, permissions, store policy, workflow QA, release readiness, and rollback planning.

 Share